btoll/benjamintoll.com/content/post/devops_is_really_a_drag_man.md

 +++

-"True terror is to wake up one morning and discover that your high school class is running the country."
+> True terror is to wake up one morning and discover that your high school class is running the country.

-- Kurt Vonnegut
+> - [Kurt Vonnegut]

 ---